-On a recent trip to Whidbey Island, my kids and I stopped by a whimsical outdoor museum called the Price Sculpture Forest.
-And it’s a feast for the eyes.
+On a recent trip to Whidbey Island, my kids (ages 9 and 11) and I stopped by a whimsical outdoor museum called the Price Sculpture Forest.
+It’s a feast for the eyes.
 We ventured through a dense green forest, stopping along the way to find woodland sculptures made by many different artists.
 It’s an easy 20-minute hike, and we highly recommend this stop if you visit Whidbey Island.

 Getting there